Launching new

 There are a few ways how you can approach this mission, the most common ones will include a sturdy heavy-duty C stand with a sandbag for stability and a combo of a tripod and an arm like Manfrotto 131DB, that can also be stabilized with sandbags if needed.
 For a full list of professional photo equipment, that we use please see the respective paragraph below.

-Well-lit objects will also require minimal photo correction in the post-editing stage, which can be really expensive and time-consuming.
+Well-lit objects will also require minimal photo editing in the post-editing stage, which can be really expensive and time-consuming.

 If you choose to shoot with the natural light, these insights may help: